zeek/zeek/doc/quickstart/index.rst

 The main entry point for the default analysis configuration of a standalone Bro instance managed by BroControl is the ``$PREFIX/share/bro/site/local.bro`` script.
-So we'll be adding to that in the following sections, but first we have to figure out what to add.
+We'll be adding to that in the following sections, but first we have to figure out what to add.

 Redefining Script Option Variables